LUPAMBULUS

 Position: On the floor next to the choir arch at the rear exit

-A movable frame was developed for the floor quote in which the historical clay tiles, which were originally laid in a bed of sand, were inserted.
-In twelve recesses in the same format, picture carriers with the photographic works on the twelve virtues of St. Wolfgang were added.
+A movable frame was developed for the floor quote, into which the historical clay tiles, which were originally laid in a bed of sand, were inserted.
+In twelve recesses, picture carriers in the same format were added with the photographic works on the twelve virtues of St. Wolfgang.
 A matrix in the lower window of the northern side arcade shows the assignment of the virtues depicted in an alienated manner.
 The floor quotation is shown next to it.

 Figurative sign [turning] momentum